Why Do Cockroaches Come Out at Night?

 Here’s how you can make your space less appealing to cockroaches:

-• Keeping wet items off the floor
+- Keep wet items off the floor.

-• Cleaning all drawers, counters, and floors
+- Clean all drawers, counters, and floors.

 Benefits of Professional Pest Control